Graduate School Handbook Part 10 – Research governance

 PGR10.2.1R The Director of Studies is responsible for providing guidance to the postgraduate researcher on the application of the University’s policy on Intellectual Property (IP) both with regard to the PGR’s own research study and outputs, and to the use of any third party intellectual property within their thesis.

-PGR10.2.2R Having received this advice PGRs are responsible for compliance with the University’s policy on Intellectual Property within their research work and outputs.
-(See also part 5 of this handbook PGR personal conduct and expectations).
+PGR10.2.2R Having received this advice, PGRs are responsible for compliance with the University’s policy on Intellectual Property within their research work and outputs.
+(See also Part 5 of this handbook, PGR personal conduct and expectations, and Part 13 about preparing for final submission).

 PGR 10.3 Restricting access to a thesis